smdaa/smdaa.github.io/content/post/the-discrete-fourier-transform-as-a-change-of-basis.md

 f_k = \frac{k f_s}{N}, \quad k = 0,1,\dots,N-1
 $$

 The DFT implicitly treats the signal as periodic with period $N$ samples.
 In other words, the sequence $x[n]$ is assumed to repeat indefinitely in time.
-As a consequence, discontinuities at the boundaries of the $N$-sample segment can introduce spectral leakage, and the frequency resolution is limited to $\Delta f = f_s / N$.
-More details on these effects are discussed later in the practical considerations.

 ## Matrix form and change of basis